colbynh/alfred/README.md

 3. Access:
    - Web User Interface: `http://localhost:3000/#/forms/outlets`
    - API Documentation: `http://localhost:6060`
+   - Can also be accessed network wide via your hosts ip `hostname -I` to get ip address

 Note: Your device must be on the same network as the smart devices.